mtakahashi123/MIRDD/README.md

-R-Package 'MIDD': Diagnostic Tool by Multiple Imputation for Regression Discontinuity Designs.
+R-Package 'MIRDD': Diagnostic Tool by Multiple Imputation for Regression Discontinuity Designs.
 To use this package, click "Code and Download ZIP."
-After downloading the package, set the working directory in R, and read R-Package MIDD using R-function source.
+After downloading the package, set the working directory in R, and read R-Package MIRDD using R-function source.
 See "ReadMe.pdf" for detail.